smit5490/sparkify-customer-retention/README.md

 | Gradient Boosting Classifier	| Spark | 0.73 | 0.82 | 0.92 |
 | **Histogram-based Gradient Boosting Classier** | Scikit-Learn	| 0.77 | 0.84 | 0.93 |

+### Model Selection & Justification
- The gradient boosting tree classifiers have higher performance metrics overall, with the scikit-learn model having a slight edge over its spark counterpart.
+The gradient boosting tree classifiers have higher performance metrics overall, with the scikit-learn model having a
+slight edge over its Spark counterpart.
+The results are not surprising.
+Tree-based methods allow non-linear patterns to be modeled, unlike logistic regression.
+Furthermore, the use of boosting iterations allow subsequent trees to better model observations by focusing on those with higher prediction error.
 Below are the ROC and PR curves for the top model:

 ![ROC Curve](./output/sklearn/full/HistGradientBoostingClassifier_ROC.png)
 ![PR Curve](./output/sklearn/full/HistGradientBoostingClassifier_PR.png)
 ![CM](./output/sklearn/full/HistGradientBoostingClassifier_test_cm.png)

-The HistGradientBoostingClassifier model has some slight overfitting, but is still the best choice.
-It trained faster than its Spark counterpart and the pipeline object is compatible with SHAP.
-The trained model object is used to predict churn likelihood and compute model explainers via SHAP.
+The HistGradientBoostingClassifier model has some slight overfitting, but is the best choice.
+It has the best performance, trained faster than its Spark counterpart, and the pipeline object is compatible with SHAP.
+This model was recommended to the business as a means to predict churn and compute model explainers via SHAP.

 ## Findings
 ### Feature Importance